eda-ricercatore/gulyas-scripts/notes/skill-set.md

 + Last mile of datacenter as a computer -- local protocol and semantics based ASIC/FPGA cloud
 	- Developers and customers prefer to use heterogeneous compute resources with a set of local server access protocol and semantics.
 We need to find talents to do research and prototyping with a specific local API on an ASIC or FPGA chip.
 + Emerging Accelerator Architecture, Programming Model, and Optimizations
 	- The emerging hardware accelerator architectures, such as process-in-memory (PIM) and neuromorphic computing,  have shown great potential to speed up AI/ML and data-heavy applications.
 This research aims to investigate these non-traditional architecture designs and their performance implications for domain-specific applications in Alibaba datacenters and ecosystem.
-It will study the emerging architecture’s programming model for usability and explore the software-hardware co-design strategies (e.g. reinforcement learning based architecture space exploration, architecture-aware compression and sparsity exploitation) and optimization trade-offs to maximize the performance.
+It will study the emerging architecture's programming model for usability and explore the software-hardware co-design strategies (e.g. reinforcement learning based architecture space exploration, architecture-aware compression and sparsity exploitation) and optimization trade-offs to maximize the performance.
 + Execution engine optimization based on GPUs and other modern hardware
 	- Targeting Maxcompute SQL engine, we'd like to import modern hardware technology (such as GPU, FPGA etc) to model and improve the core operators of the distributed execution engine, optimize the system performance on specific scenes at last.
 + Performance/Power/Area (PPA) Modeling & Analysis